fluttercandies/flutter_photo_manager/README.md

 ### Clear file cache

+You can use `PhotoManager.clearFileCache()` to clear all of cache.

-A cache is generated at runtime.
+The cache is generated at runtime when your call some methods.
-Whether the use attribute contains cache can be seen in the table.
+The following table will tell the user when the cache file will be generated.

 | Platform                                   | thumb | file/originFile |
 | ------------------------------------------ | ----- | --------------- |